-Under the swap agreements for the Series M Bonds, the water system is the fixed rate payor, paying a fixed rate of 3.53%.
-Each counterparty is a floating rate payor, with each paying the water system 61.25% of one month LIBOR plus a spread of 28 basis points.
-Net payments are exchanged semiannually on January 1 and July 1.
-The obligation of the water system to make periodic payments (but not any termination payment) is secured by a pledge of and lien on the net revenues of the water system on a parity with the pledge and lien securing the payment of debt service on the bonds.
+Under the original swap agreements for the Series M Bonds, the Water System was the fixed rate payor, paying a fixed rate of 3.533%.
+Each counterparty is a floating rate payor, with each paying the Water System 61.25% of one month LIBOR plus a spread of 28 basis points.
+Net payments were exchanged semiannually on January 1 and July 1.
+The obligation of the Water System to make periodic payments (but not any termination payment) is secured by a pledge of and lien on the net revenues of the Water System on a parity with the pledge and lien securing the payment of debt service on the bonds.
 Both the bond debt service payments on the Series M bonds and the periodic swap payments are insured by Financial Security Assurance (FSA).
+As part of the refunding of the Series M Bonds, the City amended and restated the original swap agreements to (a) eliminate the swap insurance and related insurer rights, (b) modify the payment frequency, (c) transfer the original swap agreement from Bear Stearns to JPM and (d) split each original swap agreement into two separate interest rate swaps in order to hedge separate series of bonds.
+The original Bear Stearns swap which has been assumed by JPM hedges the entire principal amount of Series R and certain maturities of the Series Q Bonds.
+The original Morgan Stanley swap hedges the entire principal amount of Series S and a portion of the Series Q Bonds.
+The floating rate received by the City was not altered.
+However, the fixed rate paid by the City was adjusted to 3.553% for the JPM swap and 3.5975% for the Morgan Stanley swap.
+The termination date for the swaps associated with the Series Q is January 1, 2021 while the termination date for the Series R and Series S swaps is January 1, 2033.
+Net payments are now exchanged monthly.